Chewy Sourdough Discard Flatbread Recipe (Quick & Easy)

 Share away friends!

-We love having fresh flatbread or tortillas ready for quick lunches, to scoop up beans or stew at dinner, or as a fast side dish when everything else is already on the stove.
-This sourdough discard flatbread has become a favorite around here.
-It's one of my top sourdough discard recipes for busy days.
-It uses simple ingredients you probably already have, and the dough comes together quickly in one large mixing bowl with just a bit of rest time.
-Beginner or seasoned sourdough baker, this is a great way to avoid food waste and make something wholesome and satisfying.
+We love being able to make fresh flatbread or tortillas for quick lunches, to scoop up beans or stew at dinner, or as a fast side dish when a meal needs just a little something extra.
+This sourdough discard flatbread recipe has become a favorite around here for exactly that reason, with the subtle sourdough tang taking the flavor to the next level.
+It's one of my most-made sourdough discard recipes for busy days, using simple pantry ingredients and a short rest instead of a long rise.
+The dough comes together easily in one bowl and cooks right in a hot skillet.

 We love turning these into tacos using our taco seasoning mix, making quick Greek-style gyros with a drizzle of ranch dressing mix, or pairing them with Italian dishes seasoned with our homemade Italian seasoning.
-However we serve them, these flatbreads always disappear fast.
+No matter how we serve them, these sourdough discard flatbreads always disappear fast.

 Flatbreads on counter cooked and ready to serve.